-In March 2012 the UK’s first National Centre for Bowel Research and Surgical Innovation (NCBRSI) brought together various research disciplines under one roof.
+Our investment in the UK’s first National Bowel Research Centre (NBRC) brought together various research disciplines under one roof.

 Its aim is simple – to make real strides in the management and treatment of bowel disease to Save Lives and Change Lives.